Fayetteville–Manlius High School: Extracurriculars

 The student activities program offers more than fifty clubs and activities in a wide range of interests.
 Student-run publications include the Oakleaves yearbook, the student newspaper called The Buzz (formerly The Sting, formerly the Hornet's Nest), and a literary magazine, Voices.

-The school has a Quizbowl team and Amnesty International Club.
-Fayetteville-Manlius also boasts a Model United Nations club with more than fifty participants.
+The school has a Quizbowl team (which has appeared in International Academic Competitions' National History Bowl in Crystal City, Virginia) and Amnesty International Club.
+Fayetteville-Manlius also boasts a Model United Nations club with more than a hundred participants.
 The club hosts an annual Central New York MUN Conference (CNYMUN), often inviting over a thousand delegates from around New York.
 Another extracurricular area in which the Hornets excel is Mock Trial, where in 2016, Fayetteville–Manlius High School won the New York State Mock Trial Championship with an undefeated season record.
+In 2020, they placed third in the same competition.

-The school has a chamber orchestra, string orchestra, concert orchestra, symphony orchestra, a jazz ensemble, two bands, concert band and wind ensemble as well as a very powerful Pep Band, and three vocal groups: choir, the select groups chorale, and Swing 16.
+The school has a chamber orchestra, string orchestra, concert orchestra, symphony orchestra, jazz ensemble, two bands, concert band, and wind ensemble as well as a very powerful Pep Band, and three vocal groups: choir, the select group's chorale, and Swing 16.
 The school also has the top Ukulele Ensemble in the Central New York area.

 FM also has three major stage productions during the year.
 The final production of the year, called Showboat, is the annual student-run talent show, a tradition reaching back several decades.
-Fayetteville–Manlius High School also hosts a π memorization contest, which along with other events, culminates in an annual assembly called "pi day", which typically takes place on March 14 (the date signifies the first three digits of pi.).
+Fayetteville–Manlius High School also hosts a π memorization contest, which along with other events, culminates in an annual assembly called "pi day", which typically takes place on March 14 (the date signifies the first three digits of pi.)
+The assembly includes song performances as well as competitions.

 Athletics

 F-M's 32 varsity teams compete in the Metro Division of the SCAC, Section III of the New York State Public High School Athletic Association (NYSPHSAA), and Section III of the New York State Scholastic Rowing Association.
-A wide variety of teams claim SCAC and Section III championships every year, and the vast majority of athletes are honored with NYS Scholar Athlete Awards.
 The teams include:

-All varsity teams practice and compete on the high school campus, with a few exceptions.
-The soccer teams compete in the village of Manlius, the hockey team practices and competes at the Cicero Twin Rinks in Cicero, New York and crew teams practice on Onondaga Lake and compete at various venues.
-The swimming teams practice and compete at Cazenovia College.